soggyfox/React18Fundamentals/README.md

 - We can avoid this re-render of all children using cache (React.memo)
 - React memo should only be used when it is measurably faster (else not)
 - React memo is only useful when often returning the same values (caching makes sense then) and in a pure function
+- React memo only creates a shallow copy of objects!
 - What about impure functions?

   - Side effects are unpredicatable